miekg/king/README.md

 ability to generate (good) shell completions.

 This package is copied from [gum](https://github.com/charmbracelet/gum) and made into a standalone library + some extra features, like telling (via struct tags) how certain things must be completed.
-See godoc.
+Also see godoc.

 I use [zsh](https://zsh.org), so this is where my initial focus it.